walmartlabs/concord-website/docs/plugins/git.md

 - `secretName` of the `privateKey` parameter: required, the name of the Concord [secret](../api/secret.html) used for the SSH connection to the git repository on the remote server.
+- `password` of the `privateKey` parameter: Optional, the password to decrypt the Concord [secret](../api/secret.html), if the secret is password protected.
+  Otherwise not required.
 - `ignoreErrors`: instead of throwing exceptions on operation failure, returns the result object with the error, if set to `true`.
 - `out`: variable to store the [Git task response](#response).